kaplansinan/HiddenTreasure/README.md

   4.Cahnge out all the url "http://ct100020vir6.pc.lut.fi:1072" to "http://localhost:8080" in each file 5.Change out "app.listen(1072)" to "app.listen(8080)"
   6.Launch: node server.js
-  7.Visit in your browser at: http://localhost:8080
+  7.Visit in your web browser at: http://localhost:8080